Puente de Dios, San Luis Potosi is one of the jewels of La Huasteca Potosina.

 By April and May (before the rainy season), the daily temperatures in La Huasteca Potosina have started to rise and the water levels may be low.

-During the rainy season (June to September) the waterfalls swell and some may close due to dangerous water flows.
+During the rainy season in Mexico (June through September) the waterfalls swell and some may close due to dangerous water flows.

 What to Pack for Puente de Dios